qcodespp/qcodespp/README.rst

 	pip install –e *path to repository* qcodes

-	(for example: pip install -e C:/git/qcodes-plusplus qcodes-plusplus)
+	(for example: pip install -e C:/git/qcodesplusplus)

 This does a couple of things; it creates an 'environment' that is effectively a separate python installation. qcodes requires that some packages are not updated to the latest version.
 Running qcodes in its own environment means your 'base' python installation can remain completely up-to-date, and that qcodes can run smoothly.
 Calling 'activate qcodes' puts you in the qcodes environment.
 You can 'deactivate qcodes' if you want to return to the base environment.
-The *path to repository* is usually just 'C:/git/qcodes-elab'
+The *path to repository* is usually just 'C:/git/qcodesplusplus'

 - Optionally install useful packages from the anaconda prompt: